-Birthdays: King Charles II (the "Merry Monarch"), John F. Kennedy, Bob Hope, G. K. Chesterton, Patrick Henry, Oswald Spengler, T.H.
-White, Erich Wolfgang Korngold, Josef Von Sternberg, LaToya Jackson, John Hinckley Jr., Al Unser Jr., Beatrice Lilly, Danny Elfman, Annette Benning is 61, Melissa Etheridge is 55, Rupert Everett is 57
+Birthdays: John F. Kennedy would be 100, King Charles II (the "Merry Monarch"), Bob Hope, G. K. Chesterton, Patrick Henry, Oswald Spengler, T.H.
+White, Erich Wolfgang Korngold, Josef Von Sternberg, LaToya Jackson, John Hinckley Jr., Al Unser Jr., Beatrice Lilly, Danny Elfman, Annette Bening is 59, Melissa Etheridge is 56, Rupert Everett is 58

-1941-THE GREAT WALT DISNEY CARTOONISTS STRIKE..
+1941-THE WALT DISNEY CARTOONISTS STRIKE..
 The picket line and campsite went up across the street where St. Joseph's Hospital is today.
-Chef's from nearby Toluca Lake restaurants would cook for the strikers on their off time and the aircraft mechanics of Lockheed promised muscle if any ruffstuff was threatened.
+Chef's from nearby Toluca Lake restaurants would cook for the strikers on their off time and the aircraft mechanics of Lockheed promised muscle if any ruff stuff was threatened.

 Picketers included Hank Ketcham (Dennis the Menace), Walt Kelly and Margaret Selby (later Kelly) (Pogo), Bill Melendez (A Charlie Brown Christmas), Steve Bosustow and John Hubley (Mr. Magoo), Maurice Noble and Chuck Jones (What's Opera Doc?), George Baker (Sad Sack), Dick Swift ("the Parent Trap") Frank Tashlin (Cinderfella) and four hundred others.
 Animators from Warner Bros.
 MGM and Walter Lantz marched with their Disney brothers and sisters, because they knew this was where the fate of their entire industry would be settled.
 Celebrities like Dorothy Parker and John Garfield gave speeches.
 The studio claimed no one of importance was on strike.